Government 2: Oversight

 buy hyacinths to feed the soul.

-Or, as another wise man once said, the poor you shall always have with you.
+Or, as another wise man once said, “The poor you shall always have with you.”
 Spend some money on the extraordinary.

-So I would answer the question of whether to spend on big projects with a resounding “yes.”
+So I would answer the question of whether to spend on visionary projects with a resounding “yes.”
 But I’m not sure whether that’s really necessary for everyone’s soul or just for mine.
-I’m not sure whether it’s a matter of what people need, and hence whether it should be baked into all State budgets, or whether it’s a matter of opinion that should be decided by vote.
+I’m not sure whether it’s a matter of what people need, and hence whether it should be baked into all state budgets, or whether it’s a matter of opinion that should be decided by vote.
 If different countries followed different paths in this regard, time would tell how critical a role this really plays.

 It seems to me inescapable that countries which fund interesting projects would wind up being more innovative and interesting places.
-Stingier countries would then either benefit from that innovation without paying for it, which wouldn’t be fair, or become boring or backward places where fewer and fewer people wanted to live.
+Miserly countries would then either benefit from that innovation without paying for it, which wouldn’t be fair, or become boring or backward places where fewer and fewer people wanted to live.
 Imbalances with unfortunate social consequences would then have to be rectified.

 As for the ancillary questions of what to spend it on, and how much to spend, those are matters of opinion.
 Despite that, it’s not clear to me that the best way to decide them is by vote.
 People never would have voted to fund a space program, yet fifty years later they’ll pay any price for cellphones and they take accurate weather forecasting for granted.
 I and probably most people have no use for opera, and yet to others it’s one of the highest art forms.

-In conclusion a fair government, like any other, has a monopoly on force, but that is not the source of its strength.
+A fair government, like any other, has a monopoly on force, but that is not the source of its strength.
 The equality of all its citizens, the explicit avoidance of double standards in any sphere, the renunciation of force except to prevent abuse by force, short and direct feedback loops to keep all participants honest, and all of these things supported in a framework of laws — those are the source of its strength.
 The strength comes from respecting rights, and is destroyed in the moment rights get less respect than might.
 The biggest obstacle to reaching a true rule of law is that intuition has to be trained to understand that strength is not muscle.